 The 2003 Nobel prize in medicine was awarded jointly to Sir Peter Mansfield and Paul Lauterbur for their contribution towards the development of magnetic resonance imaging (MRI).
-However, Raymond Vahan Damadian in 1977 was the first to perform a full body scan of a human being to diagnose cancer.
+However, Raymond Vahan Damadian 1977 was the first to perform a full-body scan of a human being to diagnose cancer.

-The principles of magnetic resonance imaging (MRI) are based on the fundamentals of nuclear magnetic resonance (NMR) which is used to obtain structural and physical information on chemical compounds.
-This magnetic resonance imaging (MRI) spectroscopic technique is based on the absorption and emission of energy of the electromagnetic spectrum in the radiofrequency range (20 kHz to 300 GHz).
+The principles of magnetic resonance imaging (MRI) are based on the fundamentals of nuclear magnetic resonance (NMR), which is used to obtain structural and physical information on chemical compounds.
+This magnetic resonance imaging (MRI) spectroscopic technique is based on the absorption and emission of energy from the electromagnetic spectrum in the radiofrequency range (20 kHz to 300 GHz).

-The images are generated by spatial variations in the phase.
-These are dependant on the radiofrequency energy, which is absorbed and emitted by the imaged object.
-Several biologically active nuclei can produce magnetic resonance images including hydrogen, oxygen-16, oxygen-17, fluorine-19, sodium-23 and phosphorus-31.
+Spatial variations in the phase generate the images.
+These are dependent on the radiofrequency energy, which is absorbed and emitted by the imaged object.
+Several biologically active nuclei can produce magnetic resonance images, including hydrogen, oxygen-16, oxygen-17, fluorine-19, sodium-23 and phosphorus-31.

 The human body contains 63% hydrogen atoms from its fat and water components.
-Each hydrogen nuclei has a characteristic NMR signal which enables clinical magnetic resonance imaging to generate pictures.
+Each hydrogen nuclei has a characteristic NMR signal, enabling clinical magnetic resonance imaging to generate pictures.

-A way of understanding this is to imagine the protons behaving like tiny bar magnets with the associated north and south poles lying within the domain of the magnetic field.
-However, the magnetic moment of a single proton is tiny and undetectable whereas the orientation of the protons is random in the setting without an external magnetic field.
+One way to understand this is to imagine the protons behaving like tiny bar magnets with the associated north and south poles lying within the domain of the magnetic field.
+However, the magnetic moment of a single proton is tiny and undetectable, whereas the orientation of the protons is random in the setting without an external magnetic field.

 Currently, several MRI systems are used in medical imaging.
-With regards to whole-body clinical scanners which have field strengths of up to 3.0-Tesla; it is important to mention that the majority of MRI scanners have a 1.5-Tesla superconducting magnet.
+Regarding whole-body clinical scanners with field strengths of up to 3.0 Tesla, it is important to mention that most MRI scanners have a 1.5-Tesla superconducting magnet.
 In order to put this magnetic field strength into context, it is 30,000 times stronger than that of the earth.

 These images are formed from a series of slices which can be viewed from:

-- the front to the back (coronal); in addition to from the top to the bottom (axial).
+- the front to the back (coronal) and from top to bottom (axial).

 - from one side of the body to the other (sagittal).

-MRI techniques are useful due to their superior soft tissue contrast resolution.
-MRI is used to image internal joints, the central nervous system including conditions which involve inflammatory responses.
+MRI techniques are useful due to their higher soft-tissue contrast resolution, especially in imaging the internal joints and the central nervous system, including conditions that involve inflammatory responses.

-- MRI and Ultrasound imaging involves no ionising radiation.
+- MRI and Ultrasound imaging involve no ionising radiation.

 - Resolution of soft tissue using contrast agents.

-The duration of an MRI image is regarded as a significant disadvantage which continues to be so even with faster Computed Tomography with the usage of multislice CT technology.
-To circumvent this, newer imaging techniques such as parallel imaging have been developed which have the ability to generate a faster pulse sequence and therefore higher field strength systems.
-The most basic of pulse sequences include T1-weighted and T2-weighted sequences to highlight the differences in the signal of various soft tissues.
+The duration of an MRI image is regarded as a significant disadvantage which continues to be so even with faster computed tomography with the usage of multislice CT technology.
+To circumvent this, newer imaging techniques, such as parallel imaging, have been developed to generate a faster pulse sequence and, therefore, higher field strength systems.
+The most basic pulse sequences include T1-weighted and T2-weighted sequences to highlight the differences in the signal of various soft tissues.

-- T1-weighted sequences are suitable for evaluation of various anatomic structures.
+- T1-weighted sequences are suitable for the evaluation of various anatomic structures.

 - Tissues that allow a high signal (bright) and T1-weighted images include fat, blood, proteinaceous fluid, melanin and the contrast agent gadolinium.